yongman/tidis/README.md

 Tidis is a Distributed NoSQL database, providing a redis-protocol api(string,list,hash,set,sorted-set), written in Go.

-Tidis is like [TiDB](https://github.com/pingcap/tidb) layer, providing protocol transform, powered by [tikv](https://github.com/pingcap/tikv) backend distributed storage which use raft for data replication and 2PC for distributed transaction.
+Tidis is like [TiDB](https://github.com/pingcap/tidb) layer, providing protocol transform and data structure compute, powered by [tikv](https://github.com/pingcap/tikv) backend distributed storage which use raft for data replication and 2PC for distributed transaction.

+## Features

+* Redis protocol compatible
+* Linear scale out ability
+* Storage and computation separation
+* Data sefety, no data-loss, raft replication
+* Transaction support

 This repo is `WIP` now and has lots of work to do, and for test only.

 Any pull requests are welcomed.

 ## Architecture

 ![architecture](docs/tidis-arch.png)